jasonm23/onlisp-markdown/onlisp.md

 human would write.
 Under such circumstances, it is worth defending against cases, however contrived, which might make your macros expand incorrectly.

 In the end, avoiding variable capture is not very difﬁcult anyway.
-It soon be- comes second-nature.
+It soon becomes second-nature.
 The classic Common Lisp defmacro is like a cook’s knife: an elegant idea which seems dangerous, but which experts use with conﬁdence.

 # 10 Other Macro Pitfalls